-Oahu Community Correction Center (Honolulu, Oahu) - INACTIVE for 2024-2025
+O'ahu Community Correction Center -- Honolulu, O'ahu - INACTIVE for 2025-2026

-Oahu's Department of Corrections and Rehabilitation's HI-PIC training site is primarily housed at the Oahu Community Correctional Center and provides specialized forensic training in the adult correctional system.
-OCCC is the largest jail facility in the State of Hawaii and is situated on 16 acres in urban Honolulu.
+O'ahu's Department of Corrections and Rehabilitation's HI-PIC training site is primarily housed at the O'ahu Community Correctional Center and provides specialized forensic training in the adult correctional system.
+OCCC is the largest jail facility in the state and is situated on 16 acres in urban Honolulu.
 The 950-bed facility houses pre-trial detainees.
 In addition to its jail functions, OCCC provides reintegration programming for male sentenced felons.
 The pre-trial population at OCCC is offered educational, self-improvement, and religious programs.
 Interns placed at OCCC will develop competencies in the assessment, diagnosis, and treatment of inmates with mental illness within three levels of care.
 These skills include suicide risk assessment and follow up care, crisis intervention, psychoeducational programming, and individual skill building.
 There is also an opportunity for select psychological testing as clinically indicated.